 M.S., Sociology, Mississippi State University (2008)

 B.S., Sociology, Millsaps College (2005)

 Sheena is currently ABD, seeking a Ph.D. in Sociology at MSU.
 Her research interests include the sociology of race and ethnicity, gender, and cultural studies.
-Her dissertation examines racial identity formation among multiracial individuals taking into consideration these individuals’ being situated within a larger racialized discourse produced at the meso and macro levels of analysis (organizations and the mass media)
+Her dissertation examines racial identity formation among multiracial individuals taking into consideration these individuals’ situation within a larger racialized social context.